The Farrah | Coiffed Curls & Sweet Rebellion: Flavor of a Decade by Mischa G

 Sculptors, illusionists, alchemists, defiers of gravity, hairdressers – call us as you wish.
 Your team at Neo is all of it and more.

-Here at NeoBerlin, you’re in the capable hands of a motley bunch of wildly unique, thoroughly skilled stylists and colorists with each their own tales and talents.
+Here at NeoBerlin, you’re in the capable hands of an international crew of wildly unique, thoroughly skilled stylists and colorists with each their own tales and talents.
 We make sure that our salon is a joyous place where personalities and imagination are free to shine.
-Ours and yours.
+Yours and ours.
 As a team, we cross-inspire and challenge each other every day and—as you’ll notice—love to goof around.
 So be prepared.
 We just might make you smile.
 A lot.

-We speak English, Deutsch, عربي, ελληνικά, русский and французька.
+We speak English, Deutsch, français, عربي, ελληνικά, русский and французька.

 Eterno cares.
 With modern, preventive healthcare, top-qualified medical experts and nature-inspired spaces designed for healing.